Your Surgery

 The goal of pain management after surgery is to provide best possible pain control and improve rehabilitation.
 Your ability to do activities necessary for a full recovery improves outcomes for you.
 Early activity prevents scar tissue formation in joint surgery and helps to reduce the risk of problems that can occur if you stay in bed too long.
 Walking and coughing reduce your risks of developing blood clots in your legs and chest infection.

 For the first few days after surgery, you will not be getting up as often as you were prior to surgery.
 As a result, you are at a higher risk of developing blood clots.
-To prevent this, you will be given a medication once a day to thin your blood called Fragmin® (dalteparin).
-This medication is:
+To prevent this, you will be given a medication once a day to thin your blood.
+Your surgeon will make the recommendation as to the type of blood thinner that is best for you.

-• Given to you using a small needle in your stomach
+• Will be given to you using a small needle in your stomach.

-• Your nurse will give you this medication and begin teaching you to give the injections yourself starting on the first day after surgery
+• You will be taught how to give the injections yourself starting on the first day after surgery.

 Your surgeon may choose to shorten or lengthen the duration of this therapy based on other risk factors.

-Please note that Fragmin® (dalteparin) is not a paid benefit under the Ontario Drug Benefit Program for preventing blood clots.
+Please note: Fragmin® (dalteparin) is not a paid benefit under the Ontario Drug Benefit Program for preventing blood clots.
 This affects you if you are senior citizen (age > 65) and/or receive:

 • Social assistance